jchannon/negotiator/README.md

 # Negotiator

-This is a libary that handles content negotiation in web applications written in Golang.
+This is a libary that handles content negotiation in web applications written in Go.

 ## Usage